denten-books/plain-text/1-metaphor.md

 211].
 A metaphor in a figurative genre like prose or poetry works similarly by suggesting novel and hitherto unexplored connections between domains.
 In his influential essay on metaphor the English literary critic I.A.
-Richards explains that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
-Richards's radical contribution to the study of metaphor lie in the observation that metaphor operates in language, thought, and action ubiquitously.
+Richards explained that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
+Richards's radical contribution to the study of metaphor lay in the observation that metaphor operates in language, thought, and action ubiquitously.
 It does not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually